HB25-1001 | Enforcement Wage Hour Laws |

 Short Title: | Regional Building Codes for Factory-Built Structures |

 Summary: | The bill provides that after the state housing board (board) adopts rules about any activity required to undertake or complete the construction or installation of a factory-built nonresidential structure, a factory-built residential structure, or a factory-built tiny home (factory-built structure), the state plumbing board, the state electrical board, and the state fire suppression administrator do not have jurisdiction over and their rules do not apply to a factory-built structure.
-On or before July 1, 2026, the advisory committee on factory-built structures (advisory committee) is required to develop regional building codes for factory-built structures and implementation requirements and submit the recommended codes to the board.
+Plumbing or electrical installations that connect factory-built structures to external utility sources and that are not considered actions to complete the installation of a factory- built structure as required by a registered installer must be completed by a licenced plumber or electrician under a registered plumbing or electrical contractor.
+The inspection and inspectors of these installations, other than those authorized to be performed by a registered installer, must be performed by licensed plumbing or electrical inspectors.
+On or before July 1, 2026, the advisory committee on factory-built structures and tiny homes (advisory committee) is required to develop regional building codes for factory-built structures and implementation requirements and submit the recommended codes to the board.
+Any future statewide adopted codes contemplated in statute must be vetted through the advisory committee for consideration for adoption by the board.
+During the 2026 legislative session, the department of local affairs shall present the recommendations of the advisory committee related to the development of regional building codes accounting for local climatic and geographic conditions and fire suppression activities, and improved coordination between the state and local permitting process onsite for the construction and installation of factory-built structures, to the senate local government and housing committee and the house transportation, housing, and local government committee prior to consideration and adoption by the state housing board.
+The department of local affairs shall report on the outcomes as part of its 2031 "SMART Act" hearing.
 On or before July 1, 2026, the board must adopt rules:

 A county or municipality may:

 A county or municipality must comply with the requirements established by the division for factory-built structures and by the United States department of housing and urban development for manufactured homes.
 The bill requires the state treasurer to transfer $600,000 on July 1, 2025, from the innovative housing incentive program fund to the building regulation fund.
+Above-grade site-built components of a factory-built structure are subject to local government rules.

 |